mganss/pdjs/README.md

 ### V8 libraries

 The build process expects the V8 library `v8_monolith` library in `v8/lib/[platform]`, e.g. `v8/lib/x64-linux`.
 You can either download prebuilt binaries from https://github.com/mganss/v8/releases/latest or build your own.
-The repo contains the GN configuration files that were used to build V8 in the `v8` directory.
+This repo contains the GN configuration files that were used to build V8 in the [`v8`](https://github.com/mganss/pdjs/tree/master/v8) directory.

 ### Building